EDU 201 Learning Theory midterm past paper

 Respect from others

-- Develop and carry out a curriculum to encourage children to be emphatic and good listeners.
+Develop and carry out a curriculum to encourage children to be emphatic and

-- Employ cooperative learning in such a way as to develop trust between group members.
+Employ cooperative learning in such a way as to develop trust between group

 4. b) Global – prefer the big picture